Sage-Bionetworks/recover/src/lambda_function/README.md

 Don't forget to update the value of this variable if you are testing a stack deployed as part of a feature branch.

-First, configure your AWS credentials, if you have not already done so.

 To invoke the lambda with the test event:

 ```bash